 CHCl3 (Chloroform) + 1/2O2 —UV—–> COCl2 (Phosgene) + 2HCl (hydrochloric acid)

 Chloroform consists of a single carbon atom associated with one hydrogen atom and three chlorine atoms.
 There are different methods to prepare chloroform.
-Following are the methods to form chloroform:
+The following are the methods to form chloroform:

 Methods of Preparation of Chloroform